Protective Footwear Requirements

 The revision updated the references in these regulations to recognize the three most recent editions of the applicable national consensus standards and allows employers to use PPE constructed in accordance with any of the three.

-ASTM F2412-11 (Standard Test Methods for Foot Protection) and ASTM F 2413-11 (Standard Specification for Performance Requirements for Protective (Safety) Toe Cap Footwear are the most current footwear consensus standards.
-This document provides an overview of ASTM F2413-11.
+ASTM F2412-18 (Standard Test Methods for Foot Protection) and ASTM F 2413-17 (Standard Specification for Performance Requirements for Protective (Safety) Toe Cap Footwear) are the most current footwear consensus standards.
+This document provides an overview of ASTM F2413-17.

-Footwear certified as meeting ASTM F2413-11 must first meet the requirements of Section 5.1 Impact Resistant Footwear and Section 5.2 Compression Resistant Footwear.
+ASTM F2413-17 covers the minimum design, performance, testing, and classification requirements, and prescribes fit, function, and performance criteria for footwear designed to protect against a variety of workplace hazards.
+Footwear certified as meeting ASTM F2413-17 must first meet the requirements of Section 5.1 Impact Resistant Footwear and Section 5.2 Compression Resistant Footwear.
 Then the requirements of additional sections such as metatarsal protection, conductive protection, electric hazard resistance, static dissipative protection and protection against punctures can be met.

-The following is an example of an ASTM F2413-11 marking that may be found on protective footwear:
+The following is an example of an ASTM F2413-17 marking that may be found on protective footwear:

-This line identifies the gender (M [Male] or F [Female]) of the user.
-It also identifies the existence of impact resistance (I), the impact resistance rating (75 foot-pounds), compression resistance (C) and the compression resistance rating (75) which correlates to 2500 pounds of compression.
+This line identifies the gender (M [Male] or F [Female]) for which the footwear is intended..
+It also identifies the existence of impact resistance (I), the impact resistance rating (75 foot-pounds), compression resistance (C) and the compression resistance rating (75) which correlates to 2,500 pounds of compression.
 The metatarsal designation (Mt) and rating (75 foot-pounds) is also identified.

 Lines 3 and 4 are used to identify footwear made to offer protection from other specific types of hazards referenced in the standard.
 They are used to designate conductive (Cd) properties, electrical hazard resistance properties (EH), footwear designed to reduce the accumulation of excess static electricity (SD) and puncture resistance (PR).